amitfr123/quartz_notes/content/Programming Languages/Interpreters Research/Formal Languages.md

 # Footnotes
 [^1]: Non-terminal symbols - symbols that can be replaced also called syntactic variables.
 [^2]: Terminal symbols - symbols that may appear in the output of production rules and cannot be changed by the rules of the grammar this symbols comprise the alphabet.
-[^3]: String homomorphism means that each character in the alphabet is replaced by a single string.
+[^3]:String homomorphism means a function that maps each character in the alphabet to a single string.